-Our Bicycle Patrol Unit consists of Officer Trevor Greenwood, who has received special training in patrol tactics using a bicycle.
+Our Bicycle Patrol Unit consists of Officers, who have received special training in patrol tactics using a bicycle.

 When on duty, time is spent between vehicle patrol and bicycle patrol.
 Bicycle Patrol Officers patrol the streets just as normal officers do from their cars, only from a bicycle.
 However, these officers can often go places a patrol vehicle cannot go and can respond unnoticed when necessary.